top of page

 Under stress, the brain prioritises survival and often suppresses access to memory and emotional processing.
 When the nervous system settles through breathwork, activity in the prefrontal cortex and limbic regions becomes more integrated.
 This allows memories, emotions, and sensations that were previously inaccessible to come into awareness.

 This is not regression or reliving the past.
-It is the nervous system shifting into a state where information stored outside of conscious awareness can be safely processed.
+It is the nervous system shifting into a state where information stored outside of conscious awareness may come into awareness and be processed more gently.

 This is also why breathwork can sometimes produce experiences of clarity, insight, or emotional release that feel similar to those reported in certain psychedelic states.
 In both cases, default patterns of brain activity temporarily loosen, allowing new connections, memories, and perspectives to emerge.
 Breathwork achieves this through physiological regulation rather than external substances.